pc559/thesis/thesis_plan.md

     - Speed comparison vs PyTransport.
 Something BINGO can't do?
     - Map distinguishability of templates at primordial level
         - To determine where to usefully scan.
-    - Section on Transporting the Modal coeffs
+    - Conclusion:
-        - Infinite hierarchy of coupled equations.
+        - My methods (and their implementation) have been validated on interesting examples.
-        - Choose a basis to make it nice?
+        - Have successfully developed separable methods for high orders and features for the first time.
-        - Real vs Imag...?
+        - Can obtain full shape info far faster than previous numerical methods.

 5. **Constraints**
-    - With either CMB-BEst, or James' modes, or both.
+    - With either CMB-BEst, or James' coeffs, or both.
     - Compare convergence at primordial level to convergence at $f_{NL}$ level
-        - This is just Wuhyun's work though, how do I talk about this?
+        - Talk about Wuhyun's work.
     - Validate this convergence by reproducing Planck constraint using DBI template decomp.
-    - Then, check how the scaling affects this.
+    - Then, check how the scaling from the real numerical result affects this.
     - EFT stuff, build off Enrico's recent work.